-I chuckle and raise my hands waving them in front of him before completing my answer with words.
+I raise my hands waving them in front of him before completing my answer with words.

-“Don’t push her, you know how inconvenient and unfiltered she is.”
+“Don’t push her, you know how unfiltered she is.”
 And all three of us started laughing.
 I know he was trying to lighten the mood.

-At midnight I decide to call it a night, I worked for 15 days straight without a day off and I know I wouldn’t be able to keep my eyes open for much longer.
-When I go inside the bar to pay for the drinks, I see a familiar red head in a small group of friends.
-He slightly turns his head and I recognize him instantly; my heart warms up at the sight of him because I haven’t seen him in a long while!
+At midnight, I decide to call it a night; I worked for fifteen days straight without a day off and I know I won’t be able to keep my eyes open for much longer.
+When I go inside the bar to pay for the drinks, I see a familiar redhead in a small group of friends.
+He slightly turns his head to the side and I recognize him instantly; my heart warms up at the sight of him because I haven’t seen him in a long while!

 “You fucker, what are you doing here?”
-I scream at the guy and he suddenly turns his head to face me at the sound of my voice, with a wide smile on his face.
+I call at the guy and he swivels to face me, with a wide smile on his face.